wamp-proto/wamp-proto/spec/README.md

 When a single event matches more than one of a *Subscribers* subscriptions, the event will be delivered for each subscription.
 The *Subscriber* can detect the delivery of that same event on multiple subscriptions via `EVENT.PUBLISHED.Publication`, which will be identical.

 Since each *Subscribers* subscription "stands on it's own", there is no *set semantics* implied by pattern-based subscriptions.
 E.g. a *Subscriber* cannot subscribe to a broad pattern, and then unsubscribe from a subset of that broad pattern to form a more complex subscription.
 Each subscription is separate.

+### Partitioned Subscriptions & Publications

+Resource keys: `PUBLISH.Options.rkey|string` is a stable, technical **resource key**.

+> E.g. if your sensor as a unique serial identifier, you can use that.

+*Example*

+    [30, 239714735, {"rkey": "sn239019"}, "com.myapp.sensor.sn239019.temperature", 33.9]

+Node keys: `SUBSCRIBE.Options.nkey|string` is a stable, technical **node key**.

+> E.g. if your backend process runs on a dedicated host, you can use it's hostname.

+*Example*

+	[10, 912873614, {"match": "wildcard", "nkey": "node23"}, "com.myapp.sensor..temperature"]

 ### Meta Events